NatTuck/khoury-ntuck/courses/2018/09/cs4550/notes/14-multi-and-passwords/notes.md

 ## Example: Adding Passwords to HuskyShop

+(didn't get to this part - it's in the next lecture)

 start branch: 7-suggested; end branch: 8-passwords

 Add the comeonin library and Argon2 password hash algo: